cosmos72/stmx/README.md

 Once quicklisp is installed, download STMX into your Quicklisp local-projects folder with the commands:

     $ cd ~/quicklisp/local-projects
     $ git clone git://github.com/cosmos72/stmx.git

 then load a REPL and run:

      CL-USER> (ql:quickload "stmx")

 If all goes well, it will automatically download and install STMX dependencies:

 - `bordeaux-threads`
 - `closer-mop`
 - `arnesi`

 then it will load STMX and be ready to use.

 In case you get errors:

 - check that quicklisp is installed correctly, for example by executing at REPL:

      CL-USER> (ql:quickload "arnesi")

-- check that STMX is downloaded into your Quicklisp local-projects folder, usually `~/quicklisp/local-projects`
+- check that you downloaded STMX and uncompressed it, creating an stmx/ folder, inside your Quicklisp local-projects folder, usually `~/quicklisp/local-projects`

 Documentation